lkodinsson/MARS/Basic/Talents.md

 **Cost:** 8 EXP
 **Requirements:** Max Dexterity 13+ or Max Resolve 13+

 At any time you may gain advantage to your next skill check if you are trained in that skill.
 This ability can be used a total number of times based on its advancement, but only once per roll.
 One use of this ability is recovered whenever you fail a skill check if you are trained in that skill, but only once per day.
+This ability does not recover any uses during a rest of any duration.

 ##### Table: Fortune's Favour Steps & Cost
 | Step Cost | Total Cost | Ability Uses |